 This section hopes to guide you through the first few weeks of your baby’s life.
-Tips on feeding, introducing solid foods, breastfeeding, sleep, safety, and more can be found here.
+Tips on feeding, safety, immunization, and more can be found here.
 If your baby is premature, this information still applies but your doctor can give you extra advice when required.

 Circumcision in the newborn is a surgical procedure that is not medically necessary.
 Historically, circumcision has been practiced by those of Jewish and Muslim faiths for religious reasons.
 Circumcision for non-religious reasons has gone through various stages of favour and disfavour.
 There is evidence to suggest that circumcision reduces the risk of urinary infections in boys to 1/12 of what it would be otherwise.
 This potential benefit must be weighed against the fact that urinary tract infections in male infants are rare to begin with.
 The overall benefits and risks are so evenly balanced that the Canadian Pediatric Society does not recommend routine circumcision.